JuanIrache/gopro-telemetry/readme.md

 ## To-Do

+- Presets to export to other formats (Virb, AE)
 - Comment new preset modules ()
-- Presets to export to other formats (CSV, Virb, AE)
 - Document presets
 - Unit tests for presets
 - Merge more than one video file